 Selected Social Determinants of Health for Rural Washington

-Most Washingtonians have some form of health insurance coverage, although 11.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Washingtonians in 2013 was $47,717, although rural per-capita income lagged at $38,065.
-Estimates from 2013 indicate a poverty rate of 17.8% exists in rural Washington, compared to an 13.7% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 12.4% of the rural population has not completed high school, compared to 9.7% of urban populations.
+Most Washingtonians have some form of health insurance coverage, although 9% of its residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Washingtonians in 2014 was $49,610, although rural per-capita income lagged at $38,515.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Washington is 17.8%, compared with 13.1% in urban areas of the state.
+12.2% of the rural population has not completed high school, while 9.5% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Washington is at 8.0%, while in urban Washington it is at 6.1% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.